Department of Chemistry

 MEDICINE AND CULTURE: PEOPLE, PRESCRIPTIONS AND PRACTICE

 Projects are varied and involve analytical chemistry and microbiology testing techniques.
-Presently she is looking at two general areas:
+Presently she is looking at three general areas:

 Chemical Properties of Medicinal Herbs: She is looking at herbs the antibacterial and antifungal properties of herbs with a goal of developing inexpensive alternatives to the treatment of diseases of the feet.
 These diseases plague immunosuppressed individuals as well as those with diabetes and the aging and there are limited numbers of medications available for them.